Anthony-Rama/Anthony-Rama/README.md

 - 📍 I'm from **NYC**

-- 🎓 I attend Hofstra Univerity and will be graduating with a Bachelor of Science in Computer Science in **May 2024**
+- 🎓 I attend Hofstra Univerity and will be graduating with a Bachelor of Science in Computer Science in **December 2024**

 - 🔭 I’m currently working on my **Senior Design Project**